All in One View

 If you plan to use Python in the future, however, we recommend that you instead try the activities from our Python STEM Data Visualization with Du Bois lesson site.
 That site has activities with Du Boisian examples for learning to use Jupyter Lab for data visualization on your own computer.

-Interactive 1: Du Bois Bar Chart of Literacy
+Interactive 1: Bar Charts of Literacy and College Attainment

 This video tutorial will walk you through the interactive.